meerk40t/meerk40t/README.md

 * `ImportError: libpng12.so.0: cannot open shared object file: No such file or directory .` libpng is not installed.
   * Type: `sudo apt-get libpng`

 # Philosophy

 The goal is simple.
 Provide a working, effective, stock K40 laser program that is easy to hack on.
 There are a number of highly creative, dedicated, and determined people out there.
 And a lot of people have want to help with the software aspects as well.
 Creating a highly functional and highly modular program should help people do that.

-There is little chance of success for projects of lofty goals and no actions so I am creating a minimum viable product that should work for most use cases.
-This combined with the good bones of the modular design and design choices can provide easily hackable modular software package.
+There is little chance of success for projects of lofty goals and no actions so I am creating a viable product that should work for most use cases.
+This combined with the good bones of the modular design, and design choices can provide easily hackable modular software package.

 ## GUI

 The primary GUI is written in wxPython.
 It's pretty easy to hack on and quite easy to improve.
 Being modular though, the gui aspects should be kept apart from the functional aspects, so that a different GUI could be used without losing any core functionality.

 ## Driver

 The USB driver currently uses the same methodology that Whisperer, name to use pyusb.
 So using the same bundled driver is the easiest method.
 Until phase 2 when this project will basically bundle the same driver.
 Using the USB-EPP/I2C...
 CH341A

 ## Controller